Quality and Regulatory Oversight

 There are three levels of monitoring quality in early childhood education programs.

-- Self-Monitoring: All programs conduct some level of self-monitoring.
-For the programs that are licensed exempt, this is often the only form of oversite.
+- Self-monitoring: All programs conduct some level of self-monitoring.
+For the programs that are licensed exempt, this is often the only form of oversight.
 Self-monitoring is simply the first level of assuring safety at Kensington School.

 - Our quality assurance team is comprised of seasoned early childhood education professionals who are passionate about every aspect of the Kensington experience.
-Kensington School’s quality assurance team monitors the classrooms throughout the day, supporting our teachers and directors with live feedback.
+Kensington School’s quality assurance team monitors the classrooms throughout the day via camera supporting our teachers and directors with live feedback.